Father and son trek together for Evelina London

 Richard’s determination is so strong that he plans to take on a new fundraising challenge every year with Benjamin.

 ‘Since our experience, we have had other friends go through Evelina London’s care and seen again the life-changing work that is done,’ he says.
 ‘I hope that doing something regularly for the hospital helps to teach Benjamin about showing gratitude, doing things for other people and worthwhile causes.’

-Do you have a creative idea that could help raise money for the hospital?
+Are you about to take part in a UK adventure that could help raise money for the hospital?
 It could be anything!
-Sign up to Challenge 150 and fundraise for Evelina London in its 150th birthday year, just like Benjamin and Richard did.
+Find out more about how you can fundraise for Evelina London just like Benjamin and Richard did.